 Region-specific e-mail lists.
 Several e-mail listings have been set up for announcements and discussion regarding singing in a particular region.
 Only subscribers can post to these lists or, for some lists, access archives.

 Note: Some Sacred Harp communities have set up (or may soon set up) Facebook pages to supplement or potentially replace their e-mail lists.
-The compiler of this guide has not yet attempted to list the existing Facebook pages.
+This guide lists many of these in chapter 3.

-Blogs (Web logs): There is are least two blogs devoted entirely to Sacred Harp singing, the UC Berkeley Sacred Harp Blog which has multiple authors, and Sacred Harp Singing Wordpress blog by an unnamed Texas singer, which provides links to Sacred Harp videos, principally on YouTube.
+Blogs (Web logs): There is at least one blog devoted entirely to Sacred Harp singing, the UC Berkeley Sacred Harp Blog which has multiple authors.

 An increasing number of Sacred Harp singers have started personal blogs dealing with multiple subjects including but not limited to Sacred Harp.
 One place to search for them is Google Blog Search.
-These include the Will.Whim blog by Will Fitzgerald, Music Education, Praxis, and World Traditions by Thomas B. Malone, Sacred Harp Alto blog by Sharona Nelson, Ministry and Music - Seeking the Old Paths blog by R. L. Vaughn, Showers of Blessings blog by Paul L., Cleve Callison's blog, and Boundless Stores of Grace blog by Linda.
+These include the Will.Whim blog by Will Fitzgerald, Music Education, Praxis, and World Traditions by Thomas B. Malone, Sacred Harp Alto blog by Sharona Nelson, Ministry and Music - Seeking the Old Paths blog by R. L. Vaughn, Showers of Blessings blog by Paul L., and Cleve Callison's blog.